-Any employee, student, or employee of the public who believes he/ she is being sexually harassed by a student, or any student who believes he/she is being sexually harassed by a district employee or an employee of the general public, whether it be on school property or at a school activity away from school, shall immediately report the incident to the building principal.
+Any employee, student, or employee of the public who believes he/ she is being sexually harassed by a student, or any student who believes he/she is being sexually harassed by a District employee or an employee of the general public, whether it be on school property or at a school activity away from school, shall immediately report the incident to the building principal and transportation supervisor.

-Anyone who becomes aware of or suspects that a student is being sexually harassed shall immediately report the information to the building principal.
+Anyone who becomes aware of or suspects that a student is being sexually harassed shall immediately report the information to the building principal and transportation supervisor.